 While the first tactic is definitely a shortcut, something that social media heavily relies on today, and we’re kind of trapped there, the second approach requires process, iteration, rephrasing, dealing with uncertainties.
 In just a word: discomfort.

-In this article, I give you a list of concrete tips about how expressing more human touch on your website impacts your success.
+In this article, I give you a list of concrete tips about how expressing more human touch on your website impacts the outcomes.
 It’s not a marketing trick nor a growth hacking strategy.

 Let’s do this!